-[Since the star delta ratio is $\sqrt{3}$ = 1.732 - then the outcome of this trick is always going to be ±73% more power.
+[Since the Star Delta ratio is $\sqrt{3} = 1.732$ - then the outcome of this trick is always going to be $\pm 73\%$ more power.

-Also as stated earlier, most manufacturers allow for 10% overvolt safety margin which we can use as well - 1.732x1.1 = 1.9 or 90% more power.
+Also as stated earlier, most manufacturers allow for 10% overvolt safety margin which we can use as well - $1.732 \times 1.1 = 1.9$ or 90% more power.

-If you do push to the maximum please make sure you do not wander out of A/V linearity past saturation and into smoke!
+If you do push to the maximum please make sure you do not wander out of A/V linearity past saturation and into smoke !

 Remember, you will only derive an improvement in torque if you gear down by the same ratio - the motor itself cannot put out more torque.

-For this "trick" to work, your inverter output voltage must exceed the motors normal Delta voltage.
+Also for this "trick" to work, your inverter output voltage must exceed the motors normal Delta voltage.